-In short, an Applicant Tracking System is a piece of software that recruiters use to screen out their candidates.
-The ATS receives your resume, crunches it up and then spits it out.
+In short, an Applicant Tracking System is a piece of software that recruiters use to screen their candidates.
+The ATS receives your CV or resume, crunches it up and then spits it out.
 If you pass the test, your resume will be forwarded to an actual human being.
 If you don’t, sadly your resume will be rejected without ever having real human eyes looking at it.

 Applicant Tracking Systems scan your resume for keywords, experience and other yummi content.
-What’s important to remember is that it’s not the information that your resume conveys that’s important in relation to the ATS.
-It’s the way in which your resume is written that decides if you’re in or out.
+What’s important to remember is that it’s not only the information that your resume conveys that’s important in relation to the ATS.
+It’s also the way in which your resume is written that decides if you’re in or out.